zotero/zoterobib/src/html/faq.md

 ### I'm getting an error trying to add an item.
 What do I do?

-Some sites have restrictions that prevent ZBib from working, or they're designed in such a way that a URL can't be used to retrieve a given page.
+Some sites have restrictions that prevent ZoteroBib from working, or they're designed in such a way that a URL can't be used to retrieve a given page.
 Try a different site, or paste in a ISBN, DOI, or other identifier instead.

 In a pinch, you can always enter metadata manually, though that should rarely be necessary.

 ### I added an item but the data is wrong or incomplete.
 How can I correct it?

-While ZBib is able to extract high-quality metadata from a wide variety of sources, you should always check your entries to make sure they're correct.
+While ZoteroBib is able to extract high-quality metadata from a wide variety of sources, you should always check your entries to make sure they're correct.
 In some cases it may be necessary to manually edit an entry to clean up what's there or add additional fields.

-If there's a site for which ZBib consistently returns incorrect results, <a href="#help">let us know</a> and we'll do our best to fix it.
+If there's a site for which ZoteroBib consistently returns incorrect results, <a href="#help">let us know</a> and we'll do our best to fix it.

 <h3 id="sentence-case">Why are all the proper nouns in my entries in lowercase when I use APA style?</h3>

 APA style requires titles to be in sentence case rather than title case.
-When you use APA style, ZBib will partially convert the titles of entries to sentence case for you, but you'll need to manually edit some entries to capitalize proper nouns:
+When you use APA style, ZoteroBib will partially convert the titles of entries to sentence case for you, but you'll need to manually edit some entries to capitalize proper nouns:

 <p><b>Title case:</b> <i>Circadian Mood Variations in Twitter Content</i></p>
-<p><b>ZBib conversion:</b> <i>Circadian mood variations in twitter content</i></p>
+<p><b>ZoteroBib conversion:</b> <i>Circadian mood variations in twitter content</i></p>
 <p><b>Sentence case:</b> <i>Circadian mood variations in <span style="color: #e52e3d; font-weight: bold;">T</span>witter content</i></p>

 (We know this is annoying, but we think it's less annoying than manually lowercasing all the other words in titles.
 Some other tools simply ignore this requirement and generate incorrect, title-cased "APA" bibliographies, but we assume that when you say you want APA you mean it.)

 ### What if I can't find a style that I need?

-If you can't find what you need just by searching, you can browse the [Zotero Styles Page](https://www.zotero.org/styles) or the [CSL visual editor](http://editor.citationstyles.org/searchByExample/) for style previews and then return to ZBib to install the style.
+If you can't find what you need just by searching, you can browse the [Zotero Styles Page](https://www.zotero.org/styles) or the [CSL visual editor](http://editor.citationstyles.org/searchByExample/) for style previews and then return to ZoteroBib to install the style.

 If you're still not able to find what you're looking for, you can [request a new style](https://github.com/citation-style-language/styles/wiki/Requesting-Styles).